benjosefso/i4i-GoogleClassroomKolibri/README.md

 # i4i-GoogleClassroomKolibri

-The quickstart at the moment just runs in command prompt if you have python downloade.
+The quickstart at the moment just runs in command prompt if you have python downloaded.

 https://developers.google.com/classroom/quickstart/python    GO HERE TO FOLLOW PYTHON DOWNLOAD INSTRUCTIONS